DanialArab/Docker/README.md

         Note that the development build is not optimized.
         To create a production build, use yarn build.

 but here there is a problem: I cannot type any additionbal command on the terminal window.
-If I press ctrl + C to get out of this my container stopes!
+If I press ctrl + C to get out of this my container stops!
 So to deal with this we can run the container in a dettached mode menaing in the background:

         docker run -d react-app